-- This drill encompasses three important skills. - Players set lines on sideline facing the court - · First in line takes five dribbles, - Come to jump stop, pivot back to line, then chest pass to next player in line. - Next player in line has a target hands up ready for pass. - · Next player catches in triple threat and starts the same drill.
+- This drill encompasses three important skills. - Players set lines on sideline facing the court - First in line takes five dribbles, - Come to jump stop, pivot back to line, then chest pass to next player in line. - Next player in line has a target hands up ready for pass.